kubevela/kubevela.github.io/versioned_docs/version-v1.3/end-user/policies/references.md

 **Overview**

-Configure the garbage collection behaviour for the application.
+Configure the garbage collection behavior for the application.

 **Parameter**